-Ex-Im Online, our major business reengineering and automation project, is the next step.
-In June, small business customers will begin using Ex-Im Online for multibuyer products, including support for special buyer credit limits.
+Ex-Im Online, our major business reengineering and automation project, is the latest step.
+On June 1, small business customers began using Ex-Im Online for multibuyer products, including support for special buyer credit limits.
 These are the products most heavily used by small business: more than 80% of the customers are small businesses, and these products represent half of Ex-Im's annual transaction volume.
-Customers will apply online, get quick decisions and receive online status information.
-Programming for the system is complete.
-The system has been fully tested and customers are being trained.
+Customers apply online, get quick decisions and receive online status information.

-Ex-Im Online will reengineer, automate and modernize Ex-Im Bank's primary business processes, particularly for the products used by small businesses (short-term export credit insurance) and the products that provide significant indirect support for small business exporters and suppliers (medium-term insurance and guarantees).
+Ex-Im Online is reengineering, automating and modernizing Ex-Im Bank's primary business processes, particularly for the products used by small businesses (short-term export credit insurance) and the products that provide significant indirect support for small business exporters and suppliers (medium-term insurance and guarantees).

-Ex-Im Online will provide exporters, in particular small businesses, the benefits of electronic application submission, processing and insurance policy management.
-Ex-Im Online will reduce customers' paperwork, improve Ex-Im's response time, increase productivity and improve risk management.
+Ex-Im Online provides exporters, particularly small businesses, the benefits of electronic application submission, processing and insurance policy management.
+Ex-Im Online reduces customers' paperwork, improves the Bank's response time, increases productivity and improves risk management.

-Ex-Im Online will allow customers to:
+Ex-Im Online allows customers to:

 - Apply online.
 Applications and all supporting documentation can be submitted and processed electronically. - Get quick decisions.
-Online retrieval of credit and demographic information and automated underwriting will reduce review and decision time for short-term transactions. - Receive online information on application status.
-Applicants will receive email notification of the status of their application. - Reduce paperwork burden.
-Automatic data entry and reuse of existing data will permit "enter once-use many times" management of customer information. - Manage export accounts receivable online. - Strengthen product development.
-Ex-Im will be able to consider a broader range of product enhancements and modifications, particularly in the short-term insurance area, as a consequence of better risk quantification and management capabilities using online systems.
+Online retrieval of credit and demographic information and automated underwriting reduces review and decision time for short-term transactions. - Receive online information on application status.
+Applicants receive email notification of the status of their application.

+- Reduce paperwork burden.
+Automatic data entry and reuse of existing data permits "enter once-use many times" management of customer information. - Manage export accounts receivable online. - Utilize enhanced products.
+Ex-Im Bank will be able to consider a broader range of product enhancements and modifications, particularly in the short-term insurance area, as a consequence of better risk quantification and management capabilities using online systems.

-There will also be benefits to Ex-Im Bank:
+There are also benefits to Ex-Im Bank:

 - Increased productivity and better resource use.
-Replacing manual processes will allow staff to focus on meeting growing small business needs and extending outreach to new customers.
-Ex-Im will redeploy staff from processing to customer service.
-As small business transactions and volume grow as expected from increased outreach, we will be able to manage the growth without adding staff.
-In addition, staff shifted from processing to customer service will provide more person-to-person service for small business customers, especially new exporters. - Increased customer satisfaction.
-Streamlined application submission, automated case processing and quicker decisions will increase satisfaction with Ex-Im services, supporting our outreach and marketing. - Stronger risk management.
+Replacing manual processes allows staff to focus on meeting growing small business needs and extending outreach to new customers.
+We have redeployed staff from processing to customer service, which provides more person-to-person service for small business customers, especially new exporters.
+As small business transactions and volume grow as expected from increased outreach, we will be able to manage the growth without adding staff. - Increased customer satisfaction.
+Streamlined application submission, automated case processing and quicker decisions will increase satisfaction with Ex-Im Bank services, supporting our outreach and marketing. - Stronger risk management.
 Business intelligence tools and better sharing of information will improve management of the portfolio.